Garrett Mitchell Player Props: Brewers vs. Mets

-After going 2-for-5 with a triple and two RBI in his most recent game, Garrett Mitchell and the Milwaukee Brewers take on the New York Mets (who will start Carlos Carrasco) at 2:10 PM ET on Monday.
+Garrett Mitchell -- 1-for-4 in his most recent game -- will be in action for the Milwaukee Brewers against the New York Mets, with Max Scherzer on the hill, on April 4 at 7:40 PM ET.

-In his most recent game, he had two hits (going 2-for-5 with a triple and two RBI) against the Cubs.
+In his previous game he had a one-hit showing (1-for-4) against the Mets.

 Garrett Mitchell Game Info & Props vs. the Mets